-- VÁTI Kht. with its regional offices in Sopron, Mátészalka, Budapest and Eger - the Ministry of Construction and Regional Development of SR in Slovakia.
+- VÁTI Public Nonprofit Company with its regional offices in Sopron, Mátészalka, Budapest and Eger - the Ministry of Agriculture and Rural Development of the SR in Slovakia.

-Each Member State will do its utmost to ensure that the expenditure is verified and confirmed by the controllers within a period of two months after the end of each reporting period so that the lead beneficiary is in a position to submit the progress report to the managing authority/joint secretariat at the date set in the subsidy contract and so that the managing authority/certifying authority can declare regularly expenditure to the EC.
+Each Member State will do its utmost to ensure that the expenditure is verified and confirmed by the controllers within a period of two months after the first submission of project reports after the end of each reporting period so that the lead beneficiary is in a position to submit the progress report to the Managing Authority/joint secretariat at the date set in the subsidy contract and so that the Managing Authority/certifying authority can declare regularly expenditure to the EC.

-With regard to technical assistance payments to the managing authority/joint secretariat, the managing authority ensures that the expenditure is certified in line with the control system set up by the Member State, on whose territory the Management Authority has been designated.
+With regard to technical assistance payments to the Managing Authority/joint secretariat, the Managing Authority ensures that the expenditure is certified in line with the control system set up by the Member State, on whose territory the Management Authority has been designated.